ghoshs/CoQEx/README.md

 ## Data <a name="data"></a>

-The [data](https://github.com/ghoshs/CoQEx/tree/main/data) for the SIGIR'22 and JoWS experiments can be found in the respective folders.
-The dayaset comprises:
+The [data](https://github.com/ghoshs/CoQEx/tree/main/data) for the [SIGIR'22](https://github.com/ghoshs/CoQEx/tree/main/data/SIGIR_2022#readme) and [JoWS](https://github.com/ghoshs/CoQEx/tree/main/data/JoWS_2022#readme) experiments can be found in the respective folders.
+The dataset comprises:

 - `CoQuAD` dataset - training data for inference, groundtruth annoatation for infernce, contextualization and explanations, annotated dataset characteristics.
 Version 2 contains more evaluation data and query characteristics.